What the Alcantara Gorges are

 What you actually see in the gorges

 The Alcantara Gorges, also known locally as the Larderia Gorges, are the best-known stretch of the river where water has cut into an ancient basalt flow and created a narrow canyon.
-The walls display the columnar basalt already described elsewhere on the site: organ-pipe shapes, fans and rosettes that make the place instantly recognisable.
+The walls display the classic columnar basalt: organ-pipe shapes, fans and rosettes that make the place instantly recognisable.

-The experience depends heavily on how you visit.
-From above, the gorge is scenic and architectural.
+From above, the gorge feels scenic and architectural.
 Down in the riverbed, it becomes physical: cold water around your legs, dark basalt close at hand, and light entering the canyon in sharp bands.

 Main access options: public and private